 Books from ELI Press

-ELI Press publishes coursebooks, cutting-edge legal and policy perspectives, and reference books, all with the goal of better informing environmental law and policy professionals and fostering innovation.
+ELI Press is the critically acclaimed book publishing arm of the Environmental Law Institute.
+ELI Press publishes coursebooks, cutting-edge legal and policy perspectives, and reference books authored by experts in the field to educate, encourage dialogue, and foster innovation.
+The views and opinions expressed in ELI Press books are those of the authors and do not necessarily reflect the official policy or position of ELI.
 ELI Press books are marketed and distributed by West Academic.
 Upon selecting a link to a book, you will be transferred to the West Academic site for completion of your order.
 If you are a faculty member, you may place exam copy orders through the password-protected West Academic faculty page once you have set up an account.
 If you are an ELI Associate and wish to use your 15% member discount on your order, please contact firstname.lastname@example.org for the promo code to use at checkout on their site.
 Should you have any difficulties with their site, please call West Academic customer service at 1-800-782-1272 or e-mail email@example.com.

 To date, U.S. law has largely served as an obstacle to an honest assessment of our preparedness to face the climate change challenge.
 Given that society has become comfortable amidst mild climatic conditions, and given a pervasive reluctance to change, extreme and abrupt climatic changes will hit hard.

 More than 50 years ago, Franklin Kury drafted and championed an Environmental Rights Amendment to the Pennsylvania Constitution, which was enacted on Earth Day 1970 and ratified by Pennsylvania’s voters a year later.
 In the half century since then, climate change has become the overriding threat to the environment of the planet.